SAMazumder/SAMazumder.github.io/math.md

 You can find my undergraduate thesis [here](/assets/thesis.pdf).

-I make no claims to the correctness of the above notes.
+I make no claims to the correctness of the above.

 ## Currently TAing: